act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

 - the [instrument][] is in the same [web page][] of the test target; or
 - instructions for the user to locate the [instrument][] are in the same [web page][] of the test target.

-**Note:** If the set of instruments has more than one instrument, not every instrument of the set needs to be located in the same location.
+**Note:** If the set of instruments has more than one instrument, not every instrument of the set needs to be in the same location.

 ## Assumptions